 Termination of convenience

-A “termination of convenience” means that the right to terminate directly relates to the terms of the contract itself.
-If the agreed-upon contract has provisions for termination, this would be followed when terminating the contract based on convenience.
+“Termination of convenience” means that the right to terminate directly relates to the terms of the contract itself.
+If the agreed-upon contract has termination provisions, this would be followed when terminating the contract based on convenience.

 Use of a Contract Termination Letter

-The contract termination letter should be clear and concise and must include a few key points to be valid; this letter should briefly summarize the purpose of the contract you have decided to terminate, the reason for your termination, the date of the contract, any termination policies as outlined in the contract, and the date of the letter.
+The letter should be clear and concise and must include a few key points to be valid; it should briefly summarize the purpose of the contract you have decided to terminate, the reason for your termination, the date of the contract, any termination policies as outlined in the contract, and the date of the letter.

-The contract termination letter is used as a written record to show that all parties of the contract have been notified of the intent to terminate the contract.
+It is used as a written record to show that all parties to the contract have been notified of the intent to terminate the contract.

 It is also important to remember that not all contract terminations will end in disappointment, disagreement, or litigation.
-A contract termination letter can often be seen as a way to end the agreement while still maintaining a courteous working relationship with the other entity in the future.
-Let’s look more closely at the details and one of a properly written contract termination letter.
+A letter can often be seen as a way to end the agreement while still maintaining a courteous working relationship with the other entity in the future.
+Let’s look more closely at the details of a properly written termination letter.

 The Tone of a Contract Termination Letter

-It is understandable that you may be personally upset, frustrated, or angry when deciding to terminate a contract.
-However, it is of great importance that you maintain a polite, friendly, and kind tone when you sit down to draft your contract termination letter.
+Understandably, you may be personally upset, frustrated, or angry when deciding to terminate a contract.
+However, it is of great importance that you maintain a polite, friendly, and kind tone when you sit down to draft your letter.
 Furthermore, keep the letter brief and only focus on your primary reason for terminating the contract, unless you are trying to form a case for damages in the future.
 In addition, this information could be used against you should there be any litigation involving the contract termination.

 Writing a Contract Termination Letter

-Here are the elements you must include in your contract termination letter, as well as a brief description of each:
+Here are the elements you must include in it, as well as a brief description of each:

 Contract purpose